 There is a reason this baby is listed first.
 I talk about it all the time on my Instagram stories because it’s honestly the best.
 You can have a whole chopped onion (or several) in a matter of seconds.
 It’s way less work than chopping the whole thing yourself, you won’t be crying by the end, and the chopped onion looks uniform, which is nice if you’re trying to impress people with your chopping skills. ; ) You can also chop up firm bell peppers and jalapenos with this chopper.
 Click here to check it out.

-I use this egg cooker every single weekend to make a batch of hard-boiled eggs for breakfast throughout the work week.
-You can make soft, medium or hard eggs and it comes with extra equipment you can use to poach eggs or make omelets (which I have honestly never used).
-I personally used to hate hard-boiling eggs because I felt like I always screwed it up, but this thing makes it effortless.
-Full disclosure: sometimes it leaks, but sometimes it doesn’t.
-Maybe I suck at measuring the water?
-Either way, I lay a hand towel underneath it while it cooks just in case, and all is well.
-Perfectly hard-boiled eggs every time.
+I use this egg cooker pretty much weekly to make a batch of hard-boiled eggs for breakfast throughout the work week.
+You can make soft, medium or hard eggs and it comes with extra equipment you can use to poach eggs or make omelets (which I’ve never used, tbh).
+I used to hate hard boiling eggs, but this thing makes it effortless.
+Full disclosure: sometimes it leaks, and sometimes it doesn’t.
+I always lay a hand towel under it just in case.
+Perfectly hard-boiled eggs every time!

 I have been working on reducing single-use plastic, and these Stasher Bags have definitely been helping me with that!
 They come in a variety of colors and sizes, are dishwasher-safe, freezer-safe and you can even cook things in them!
 I love using these bags to store chopped veggies that I have prepped for the week, sliced cheese or packing random items in my lunch!
 I definitely recommend stocking up these babies!